All Episodes

 But who in the media doesn't champion Obama?

-Who in the media does not celebrate champion and promote the Democrat Party?
+Who in the media does not celebrate, champion, and promote the Democrat Party?

-It wasn't revolutionary about it.
+There wasn't any revolutionary about it.

 There was certainly nothing new about how to look at politics.